Tuna Fish Recipe - an Easy Healthy Recipe

 The food counts listed are for one serving only.
 If not using immediately, refrigerate the other two servings.

-Serve the tuna with salad vegetables, such as fresh lettuce, rocket, watercress, baby spinach, cucumber, or celery.
-That makes a balanced meal.
+Serve the tuna with green salad vegetables, such as fresh lettuce, rocket, watercress, baby spinach, cucumber, or celery.
+That makes a full meal.

 The food counts are listed as follows.